realgolf/realgolf/README.md

 - Email: [Support](mailto:support@realgolf.games)

-Thank you for being a part of the RealGolf community!
+Thank you for being a part of the RealGolf.Games community!